arajcany/PrePressTricks/README.md

 Ticketing Classes

-- How do i generate an XPIF ticket for Xerox Printing Devices?
+- How do I generate an XPIF ticket for Xerox Printing Devices?

 ## Installation